sgoldenlab/simba/docs/tutorial.md

 # Tutorial
-This is a step by step tutorial to start using the GUI from nothing.
-If you have a .sav models and you would like to use this GUI without training any models, please click on this link to tutorial two.
+This is a step by step tutorial to start using the GUI.
 ### Pipeline breakdown:

-For processing a tracking dataset, the pipelines is split into ? sections.
-These sections are listed below along with the functions that belong to each section:
+For processing a tracking dataset, the pipeline is split into ? sections.
+These sections are listed below along with their corresponding functions:

 ### Part 1: [Create a new project](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial.md#part-1-create-a-new-project-1)